iangfc/riccy/RicardianAugmentedMarkdown.md

     lastletter = firstletter | [0-9]

-## Begin and End
+## It Begins and It Ends
-Having a defined start and end makes it easy for line-based parsers to look at what format a file might be in.
+Having a defined start and end makes it easy for line-based parsers to look at what format a file might be in, and to define where hashing starts and stops.

 ### Start Heading
-The Ricardian must start with a single one-hash non-empty heading as the first line (after empties, which must be stripped out) as is shown at top of this file.
+The Ricardian must start with a single one-hash non-empty heading as the first line (after empty lines, which must be stripped out) as is shown at top of this file.
 This first primary Heading is essential to signal that this is a RAM file, and to initiate the start of hashing.

 0-3 spaces leading is OK, more will cancel the heading (TBD).
 Always have one space after the leading hashes (TBD).

+Experimental - the title in the starting heading is captured into a parameter 'title' for convenience.
 Optional hashes after a space are stripped from the name/heading in formatting/presentation (TBD).

 ### End Sig
-The Ricardian is ended by the paramater SIG being the signature of the contract by the issuer.
+The Ricardian is ended by the parameter SIG being the signature of the contract by the issuer.
 NB, as with the first heading, this defines the end of hashing.